playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 var byeMessage = "SEEYA";
 ```

-When we run this computer, it will create two "blocks" of memory to store these values [into our RAM, the short-term memory of our computer](/posts/how-computers-speak#ram).
+When we run this code, it will create two "blocks" of memory to store these values [into our RAM, the short-term memory of our computer](/posts/how-computers-speak#ram).
 This might be visualized like so:

 ![A big block called "memory" with two items in it.
 One of them has a name of "helloMessage" and is address `0x7de35306` and the other is "byeMessage" with an address of `0x7de35306`.](./memory_chart.png)

 These memory blocks then can be referenced in our code by using their variable name (`helloMessage` and `byeMessage` respectively).
 It is important to note, however, a few things about these memory blocks:

-1) They have a size.
+1. They have a size.

    Each of these memory blocks has an amount of system memory they consume.
 It can be a very small amount of data (like storing a small string as we're doing here), or a huge amount of data (such as keeping a movie's video file in memory)

-2) They have a lookup address.
+2. They have a lookup address.

    Very generally, this lookup address is simply the memory location of where a variable starts.
 This lookup address may be called a "memory address" and may be represented as a number of bits counting up from `0`.